USEPA/workshops/background/R_at_EPAquirks.md

+# This document is Deprecated.
+April 30, 2016, Erik Beck #
 # Starting Point #
 ## My First Markdown Doc ##
 To add Erik's thoughts about R install and operation issues at EPA and workarounds.